shubham1o1/Complete_JS_course/9-forkify/README.md

 ### Default Exports:

-- Used only when we wabt to export one thing from a module.
+- Used only when we want to export one thing from a module.
 - Exporting:

 ```js